mautic/developer-documentation-new/docs/plugins/structure.rst

 File and directory structure
 ==============================

-The directory structure of an plugin varies based on the features implemented.
+The directory structure of a Plugin varies based on the features implemented.

 Plugins require the following structure at a minimum::